 Jon Paden - Artist, Researcher

-His talent as an artist/engineer and now researcher has seen him develop work with and for numerous artists and institutions including The Cincinnati Art Museum, University of Washington, Pilchuck Glass School, Contemporary Art Center, The Art Academy of Cincinnati, and The Smithsonian Institute National Museum of the American Indian.
-Jon has worked with artists Rick Bartow, Gay Outlaw, Whitfield Lovell, Nancy Blair, and many more as project manager, structural engineer, installation coordinator and collaborator.
+Distinguished for his prowess as an artist, engineer, and researcher, Jon has made notable collaborations and contributions to a myriad of artists and institutions.
+His portfolio includes engagements with esteemed names such as The Cincinnati Art Museum, the University of Washington, Pilchuck Glass School, Contemporary Art Center, The Art Academy of Cincinnati, and The Smithsonian Institute: National Museum of the American Indian.
+Notably, Paden’s collaborative endeavors encompass luminaries like Rick Bartow, Gay Outlaw, Whitfield Lovell, Nancy Blair, and many others, where he has assumed roles ranging from assistant, project manager, and structural engineer to installation coordinator and valued collaborator.

-In 2012 he worked with Artist Rick Bartow to complete the work, “We Were Always Here”, a site specific permanent installation at the Smithsonian Institute National Museum of Art in Washington DC.
+In a milestone collaboration with Artist Rick Bartow in 2012, Jon contributed to the realization of "We Were Always Here," a site-specific permanent installation adorning the Smithsonian Institute: National Museum of Art in Washington DC.